 In Study 3, Bown et al. (2003) adjusted the classic Monty Hall problem to investigate the lure of choice.
 In the classic three-door Monty Hall problem, participants are presented with three doors.
 The probability of winning by switching doors is 2/3, compared to 1/3 for sticking to the original door.
 However, most people fail to arrive at an accurate probability of winning and choose to stick with their initial choice instead of switching doors.
 This phenomenon was evident in the standard 3-door condition, where only 14% of participants switched.

 To explore the lure of choice using the Monty Hall problem, Bown et al. (2003) added four-door conditions in which the probability of winning by switching was 3/8, compared to 2/8 for sticking.
 They showed that the number of participants who switched in the “4-door Choose-a-choice” (CAC) condition, which granted them the opportunity to delay committing to a specific door, was higher than in the “4-door Choose-a-door” (CAD) condition.
 It demonstrated that retaining the option to choose at a later point by switching in the “4-door CAC” condition overrides the instinct to stick with and commit to the original door in the “4-door CAD” condition.
 We note that the study found no support for differences in the number of participants who switched (or stuck) between the “3-door” condition and the “4-door CAD” condition.
 This indicates that the number of options did not affect individuals’ decision-making process, and thus discounted the explanation that the lure of choice stems from the mere summation of options, where individuals select the larger choice set due to the presence of more options.
-We provided the stimuli used in Study 3 in Figures 4 and 5.
+We provided the stimuli used in Study 3 in Figures 4 and 5, and summarised the study design and choices in Table 7.

 Figure 4 Study 3 Monty Hall problem: 3-door condition stimulus